lingxwanwan/CUDA-for-Denoising-Images/README.md

 We compare the performance of our GPU-accelerated solution with a CPU-only implementation.
 The comparison includes both the quality of the denoised images (using PSNR and SSIM) and the computational time required for denoising.

-## Results

-### Performance Metrics

-We evaluated the performance of our image denoising algorithm using the following metrics:

-1. **Peak Signal-to-Noise Ratio (PSNR)**: PSNR measures the ratio between the maximum possible power of a signal and the power of corrupting noise that affects the fidelity of its representation.
-Higher PSNR values indicate better denoising performance.

-2. **Structural Similarity Index (SSIM)**: SSIM is a perceptual metric that quantifies image quality degradation caused by processing, such as data compression or denoising.
-SSIM values range from -1 to 1, with higher values indicating better similarity to the original image.

-### Performance Comparison

-We compared the performance of our GPU-accelerated solution with a CPU-only implementation.
-The comparison includes both the quality of the denoised images (using PSNR and SSIM) and the computational time required for denoising.

-## Results

-### Performance Metrics

-We evaluated the performance of our image denoising algorithm using the following metrics:

-1. **Peak Signal-to-Noise Ratio (PSNR)**: PSNR measures the ratio between the maximum possible power of a signal and the power of corrupting noise that affects the fidelity of its representation.
-Higher PSNR values indicate better denoising performance.
-2. **Structural Similarity Index (SSIM)**: SSIM is a perceptual metric that quantifies image quality degradation caused by processing, such as data compression or denoising.
-SSIM values range from -1 to 1, with higher values indicating better similarity to the original image.

-### Performance Comparison

-We compared the performance of our GPU-accelerated solution with a CPU-only implementation.
-The comparison includes both the quality of the denoised images (using PSNR and SSIM) and the computational time required for denoising.

 ### Results

 The results of our experiments are as follows: